Tuesday 27 February 1940

 Convoy OA 99 departs from Southend, Convoy SL 22 departs from Freetown, and Convoy OG 20F forms at Gibraltar.

-Soviet Military: At a meeting of the Defense Committee, the decision is taken - after much design work - to produce new tanks for the Red Army: A-30 (wheel-track, 30 mm armour, 76.2 mm gun) and A-32 (purely caterpillar construction).
+Soviet Military: At a meeting of the Defense Committee, the decision is taken - after much design work - to produce new tanks for the Red Army: A-30 (wheel-track, 30 mm armor, 76.2 mm gun) and A-32 (purely caterpillar construction).
 Experience in Finland has shown the value of tracked tanks.
 Stalin and Voroshilov attend.

 Science: Martin Kamen and Sam Ruben discovered Carbon-14 at the University of California, Berkeley.